Britain, EU strike pessimistic tone in post-Brexit trade talks

 Both sides have called on the other to shift position to try to safeguard almost a trillion dollars worth of trade from tariffs and quotas when a so-called transition period ends on Dec.
 31.

-“Time was very short and it now looked very likely that agreement would not be reached unless the EU position changed substantially ...
-He said that, if no agreement could be reached, the UK and the EU would part as friends, with the UK trading with the EU on Australian-style terms.”
+“Time was very short and it now looked very likely that agreement would not be reached unless the EU position changed substantially,” the spokesman added. “...
+He said that if no agreement could be reached, the UK and the EU would part as friends, with the UK trading with the EU on Australian-style terms.”

 Australia does not have a free trade agreement with the EU and most of their trade is on World Trade Organization rules.